-Poplar Tent Road is a two-lane undivided road that connects I-85 and Concord Regional Airport with the Town of Concord.
-Due to the expected continual growth and development in the area, Poplar Tent Road, as it is now, will not be able to accommodate anticipated traffic volumes in the design year for the project, 2040.
+Due to continual growth and development in the area, Poplar Tent Road will not be able to accommodate anticipated future traffic volumes.
 Widening the road would improve traffic flow and safety along Poplar Tent Road.

-February 1996 - NCDOT prepared a feasibility study for the improvement of Poplar Tent Road from Derita Road (SR 1445) to Concord Parkway (U.S. 29-601 Bypass).
+February 1996 - NCDOT prepared a feasibility study for the improvement of Poplar Tent Road from Derita Road to Concord Parkway (U.S. 29-601 Bypass).

-April 15, 2004 - NCDOT held the first citizensï¿½ informational workshop.
+April 15, 2004 - NCDOT held the first citizens' informational workshop.
 During this early stage of the project development process, the limits of the project were from Derita Road/Odell School Road on the west end to Concord Parkway (U.S. 29-601 Bypass) on the east end (6.1 miles).
-At that time, the only alternative being considered was widening existing Poplar Tent Road.
-Handouts from that workshop are available below.
+At that time, the only design – referred to as an alternative – being considered was widening existing Poplar Tent Road.

-December 12, 2006 - An interagency team made up of representatives of local, state and federal governmental agencies met and reached agreement on the projectï¿½s purpose ï¿½ to improve existing access to Concord Regional Airport, reduce traffic congestion and improve safety and various intersections along Poplar Tent Road.
+December 12, 2006 - An interagency team made up of representatives of local, state and federal governmental agencies met and reached agreement on the project's purpose – to improve existing access to Concord Regional Airport, reduce traffic congestion and improve safety and various intersections along Poplar Tent Road.

 April 2008 -Field surveys found that the project was expected to have only minimal impacts to streams and wetlands.
 Therefore, the interagency team agreed it no longer needed to meet to review this project.
 At the same time, project studies were suspended due to funding limitations.

-December 2011 -The project was funded in the State Transportation Improvement Program at that time for right-of-way acquisition for Segment A beginning in 2018 (with construction for Segment A beginning in 2020), and right-of-away acquisition for Segment B beginning in 2023.
-The project limits were revised to show the project beginning at Gable Oaks Lane/Woodhaven Place rather than Derita Road/Odell School Road, which shortened the project by 1.7 miles (the new project length is 4.4 miles).
+December 2011 -The project limits were revised to show the project beginning at Gable Oaks Lane/Woodhaven Place rather than Derita Road/Odell School Road, which shortened the project by 1.7 miles (the new project length is 4.4 miles).

-June 2012 -A citizensï¿½ informational workshop was held June 18, 2012, to provide an update on the Poplar Tent Road widening project to the local communities.
-Large maps showing the alternatives being studied were displayed, and the NCDOT project team was available to answer questions and provide more information.
-During the workshop, a 10-minute PowerPoint presentation was shown.
-Meeting materials are available below.
+June 2012 -A citizens' informational workshop was held June 18, 2012, to provide an update on the Poplar Tent Road widening project to the local communities.

 Division Construction Engineer